 What Pan To Use

-This recipe is very forgiving — as long as you have excess of all the ingredients (butter, sugar, cinnamon, and biscuits), you can make the cake as big (or small) as you’d like.
+This recipe is very forgiving—as long as you have plenty of butter, sugar, cinnamon, and biscuits, you can make the cake as big or small as you like.

-We love making this cake in a small (6 to 8-inch cast iron skillet) most often, but if we’re feeding others or feeling hungry, we make it in a 9-inch pie pan
+We often make this cake in a small 6 to 8-inch cast iron skillet, but if we’re feeding others or feeling extra hungry, we use a 9-inch pie pan.

-Obviously the bigger the pan, the longer the preparation of this cake takes, but you’ll be impressed how quickly it gets going once the assembly line is set up.
+The bigger the pan, the longer the preparation takes, but you’ll be impressed by how quickly it comes together once the assembly line is set up.

 Process shots of the frosting being made